Invariant measures of Mass Migration Processes: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for his/her extremely careful reading of our manuscript, which helped us to improve it.
 We are grateful to Stefan Grosskinsky for useful discussions.
 This work was supported by the French Ministry of Education through the grants ANR-07-BLAN-0230 and ANR-2010-BLAN-0108, by the Grant Agency of the Czech Republic under Grant No.~201/12/2613.
 We thank MAP5 at Universit\'e Paris Descartes and \'UTIA in Prague for hospitality and financial support.